 Swedish engineering is well known and respected for creating some of the world's best quality watches and knives.
 But did you know that the Swedes created a brilliantly innovative way to light a fire?

-All it requires is a large-diameter log, a couple hands full of kindling, a chainsaw or hand saw, and a lighter (or flint if you're looking to really show off).
+All it requires is a large-diameter log cut with your handy log splitter, a little bit of kindling, a chainsaw or hand saw, and matches or a lighter (or a flint if you're looking to really show off).

 Set a tall, wide, hearty log end-up like a short pillar on the ground.
 Placing it on sand, dirt, or gravel is ideal to provide a firm foundation and prevent the spread of fire.
 Also, make sure there are no low-hanging bits of brush or tree branches near it.

 Using a chainsaw or handsaw, cut three large slots, evenly spaced apart, about three-quarters of the way through the log to create an asterisk.

 Gather together any strings of wood that result from cutting.
 You can use these with your kindling.

 On top of the log, where you began your cuts, place some soft, dry kindling.
 You can use several types of debris for kindling: